nttdata-rdh/complexity/README.md

   NMF that fit to the activation traces of inputs in each training dataset (.pkl files)

 ### intermediate_results
-NMF information is stored if you calculate complexities on your model and datasets.
+AT and NMF information is stored if you calculate complexities on your model and datasets.

 ### src
 Source codes to calculate complexities.